uix5/linpdir-poc/README.md

 Known Issues
 ------------

- * in multi-slave setups: mouse cursor always returns to master, no matter how many screens are between the slave and the master.
- * in multi-slave setups: cursor always centers on return
  * always: mouse cursor transition checks are currently based on just the mouse coordinates.
 This can result in some strange transitioning behaviour on the slave.